ObscuriaLithium/Aquamirae/README.md

 ### Distribution Rules

-**You are allowed:**
+**You're allowed to:**

-- Use this mod in your modpacks and monetize modpacks with this mod.
+- Add original mod files to public modpacks and monetize these packs.
-- Use this mod on your servers and monetize servers with this mod.
+- Add original mod files to public servers and monetize these servers.
-- Use this mod in your videos and monetize videos with this mod.
-- Repost this mod to other sites and services with a link to this page.
+- Post original mod files to sites and servers with a link to the mod's Curseforge page.
-- Сreate addons for this mod.
+- Сreate and monetize addons.

-**You are not allowed:**
+**You aren't allowed to:**
 - Distribute modified mod files (Use them on public servers, add them to public modpacks or upload them to websites).
 - Use mod assets for your projects.
 All resources are protected by copyright.